rbberger/bueno/README.md

 $ bueno run -a none -p hello.py
 ```

-Now, this script can be directly expanded to include other actions,
+This script can be directly expanded to include other actions like executing
-or with just a few lines, bueno can execute an existing program.
+another program.
 ```python
 # callbye.py
 from bueno.public import experiment